elizabethnewman/hessQuik/paper/paper.md

 # Summary
-`hessQuik` is a lightweight repository for fast computation of second-order derivatives (Hessians) with respect to the inputs of coposite functions, or models formed via compositions of functions.
+`hessQuik` is a lightweight repository for fast computation of second-order derivatives (Hessians) of composite functions (that is, functions formed via compositions) with respect to their inputs.
 The core of `hessQuik` is the efficient computation of analytical Hessians with GPU acceleration. `hessQuik` is a PyTorch [@pytorch] package that is user-friendly and easily extendable.
 The repository includes a variety of popular functions or layers, including residual layers and input convex layers, from which users can build complex models via composition.  `hessQuik` layers are designed for ease of composition - users need only select the layers and the package provides a convenient wrapper to compose the functions properly.
-Each layer provides two modes for derivative computation and the mode is automatically selected to maximize computational efficiency. `hessQuik` includes easy-access, [illustrative tutorials](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikPeaksHermiteInterpolation.ipynb) on Google Colaboratory [@googleColab], [reproducible experiments](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikTimingTest.ipynb), and unit tests to verify implementations.
-We hope that `hessQuik` will enable users to incorporate valuable second-order informantion into their models simply and efficiently.
+Each layer provides two modes for derivative computation and the mode is automatically selected to maximize computational efficiency. `hessQuik` includes easy-access, [illustrative tutorials](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikPeaksHermiteInterpolation.ipynb) on Google Colaboratory [@googleColab], [reproducible experiments](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikTimingTest.ipynb), and unit tests to verify implementations. `hessQuik` enables users to obtain valuable second-order informantion into their models simply and efficiently.

 # Statement of need